jeffreydivi/VoteyMcVoteface/README.md

 # VoteyMcVote.space

-A single-instance, game-styled surveying tool for multiple voting techniques written in Python and JavaScript.
+A single-instance, game-styled surveying tool for multiple polling systems written in Python and JavaScript.

 Created at [KnightHacks 2020](https://knighthacks.org/) by: